Our Vision for Music.

 How do we deliver Music?

-gives us such opportunities as musicians visiting the school to perform concerts and being able to access to online shows such as Christmas pantomimes.
+Our Music Hub subscription also gives us such opportunities as musicians visiting the school to perform concerts and being able to access to online shows such as Christmas pantomimes.

 Curriculum Design in Music